 d.
-A judgment and order finding that this is an exceptional case within the meaning of 35 U.S.C. § 285 and awarding to Vivato its reasonable attorneys' fees and costs against including without limitation ongoing royalties with respect to Defendant's infringement; and f.
+A judgment and order finding that this is an exceptional case within the meaning of 35 U.S.C. § 285 and awarding to Vivato its reasonable attorneys' fees and costs against e.
+Any and all injunctive and/or equitable relief to which Vivato may be entitled including without limitation ongoing royalties with respect to Defendant's infringement; and f.
 Any and all other relief as the Court may deem appropriate and just under the circumstances.